lindseysim/templatize/README.md

 ## Sections

-Section starts are tags with the `#`-directive and the sections end at tags with the `/`-directive.
-If the data bound to the section tag evaluates as true, it will be shown, and hidden if it evaluates to false.
-You may also use an inverse section by replacing the hash (`#`) with a caret (`^`).
-Such sections will only be displayed if the section is evaluated to false.
+Section start at tags with the `#`-directive and end at the corresponding tags with the `/`-directive.
+If the data bound to the tag evaluates as true, the content between the section tags will be shown.
+Conversely, it will be hidden if it evaluates to false.
+You may also inverse the rules for showing and hiding a section by replacing the hash (`#`) with a caret (`^`) in the section start tag.

-Data may be put inside of a section, whether from elsewhere or the same data-binding.

 &nbsp; *Template:*